symfony/symfony-docs/book/installation.rst

         umask(0000); // This will let the permissions be 0777

-    Note that using the acl is recommended when you have access to them on your server because changing the umask is not thread-safe.
+    Note that using the ACL is recommended when you have access to them on your server because changing the umask is not thread-safe.

 When everything is fine, click on "Go to the Welcome page" to request your